 Carbon emissions - the current situation in Derbyshire

 A bigger challenge is to reduce emissions across Derbyshire.
 In 2019 we produced around 7.35 million tonnes of carbon dioxide from our homes, industry and businesses and from transport.
 We need to reduce this to as close to zero as possible by 2050 at the latest and off-set any remaining emissions.
-In 2019, 0.127 million tonnes of carbon dioxide were off-set in Derbyshire.
+In 2019, 0.127 million tonnes of carbon dioxide were off-set in Derbyshire through absorption by woodlands and other vegetation.